bast/flanders/README.rst

 send in an entire batch of points instead of computing point by point.
 If you send in an entire batch, the code will shared-memory parallelize the loop over the points.

+The above example is very small and simple but this library starts to shine once you have very many points and/or very many observers where a noddy implementation would take too long to compute.

+Example timing for 1 M points and 10 k observers (on i7-10710U):
+- constructing the search tree: 3.0 s
+- nearest neighbor search: 9.6 s

 References